Between Grief and Graceland

 I had been looking forward to this trip for months.
 After a year of navigating life post-breakup and struggling through the early stages of launching my own business, this felt like the adventure I needed—a fresh start to welcome a new decade of life.
 My 30s.

 During the summer of 2023, as I contemplated how to celebrate my upcoming March birthday, it dawned on me—I should visit Graceland, the iconic home of Elvis Presley.
-I was in my peak Elvis obsession phase, and Memphis seemed perfect—steeped in music history, home to Sun Studio and the legends who recorded there.
+I was in my peak Elvis obsession, and Memphis seemed perfect—steeped in music history, home to Sun Studio and the legends who recorded there.
 The warm spring weather would be an added bonus, especially compared to North Dakota’s lingering winter.

 But who would go with me?